 According to Mayo Clinic, you can use this as a general guideline.
 Sick above the neck (cold, sore throat etc) you can work out as long as you don’t get any of those negative symptoms mentioned above.
 Sick below the neck (chest infection, muscle aches, upset stomach) skip the workout and get some rest instead!
 Don’t worry, taking a few days off from the gym to get over an illness won’t effect your performance in the long run, and it’s better than risking either making yourself more sick, or injuring yourself due to being sick!

 Similar principles apply to Massage Therapy.
 During a massage treatment it is common for toxins to be released from the muscles and for the lymphatic and circulatory systems to be stimulated.
 Which is a great benefit if you are currently healthy.
-However if you're already fighting an infection, releasing more toxins into your system may be too much for your body to handle.
+However if you’re already fighting an infection, releasing more toxins into your system may be too much for your Healthy Body to handle.
 Additionally, increased circulation can cause an already present virus to accelerate through your system.
 In some cases this helps you recover quicker, but often will leave you feeling worse.